kagari-mimi/u/README.md

 > Why does the feed only contain a few items?

-This is due to API limitation.
+This is due to API limitation

-This code use the same API that MangaDex uses to display [Latest Updates][Latest Updates] page.
-This [`/chapter` endpoint][endpoint] only returns a maximum of 100 chapters at a time.
+as the [`/chapter` endpoint][endpoint] only returns a maximum of 100 chapters at a time.
-It also doesn't support filtering by tag, so the tag filtering is done locally on the latest 100 chapters we receive from MangaDex.
+It also doesn't support filtering by tag, so the tag filtering is done locally on the latest 300 chapters we receive from MangaDex.

 [Latest Updates]: https://mangadex.org/titles/latest
 [endpoint]: https://api.mangadex.org/docs/redoc.html#tag/Chapter/operation/get-chapter